HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image464.png)

-##### (II) Compute node service resource monitoring
+##### Compute node service resource monitoring

-**Description:** The compute node server resource monitoring item notice is about the most recent time when the threshold is exceeded during the notification time.
+The compute node server resource monitoring item notice is about the most recent time when the threshold is exceeded during the notification time.

 ![](assets/hotdb-management/image465.png)